FredericRP/Standard-Assets/Singleton/README.md

 # Singleton

 A singleton is a development pattern that prevents having multiple instances of the same component in a scene.
-It allows also any script to access this one wihout requiring a manual link between the two.
+It allows also any script to access this one without requiring a manual link between the two.

 ## Description